Ukrainian refugee with ties to Utah, reunited with husband, daughter

 — Mike McKell (@mikemckellutah) April 5, 2022

-Her husband, Bradley Harrison, claims the officials with the U.S. Customs and Border Patrol who stopped know what happened to her.
+Her husband, Bradley Harrison, claimed the officials with the U.S. Customs and Border Patrol who stopped her know what happened to her.

 Ukrainian refugee has gone missing